Aloud

 Aloud is an American indie rock band known for its songwriting and vocal prowess, as well as using a two lead singer approach.

 Founded in 2002 by Jen de la Osa (lead vocals, guitar, keys) and Henry Beguiristain (lead vocals, guitar, keys) in Boston, Massachusetts, the group is rounded out by bassist/backing vocalist Charles Murphy and drummer Chris Jago.
 In 2017, the band expanded its lineup to include Alanah Ntzouras Maguire on saxophone and Vanessa Acosta on trumpet.
 Aloud has released music under the Lemon Merchant Records label since 2006, with the exception of their fourth studio album It's Got To Be Now.

-Their sixth studio album Apollo 6 is due to be released May 2023.
+Their latest EP Observer Affect is due to be released December 2024.

 History

 2002-2006: Formation and early years

 Aloud was formed in May 2002 in Boston, Massachusetts, by lead vocalists/guitarists and primary songwriters, Jen de la Osa and Henry Beguiristain, who met as teenagers in the Miami-based band Rain.
 Aloud evolved out of an earlier version of the group named Feedback, which included bassist Roy Fontaine.
 Rob Acevedo, who drummed for Rain, was recruited to play drums for the fledgling band on an indefinite, but temporary basis.
 The four spent the summer working on a home-recorded four song demo titled Don't Trust the Radio, which was released on July 31, 2002, and was briefly sold at shows in the Boston area.
 In early 2003, Aloud recorded another four song demo titled Pretty Little Picture.
 Rob Acevedo would be replaced by Eric Anderson on drums before Ross Lohr was taken on near the end of 2003 as a permanent member.